electron/electron/docs/api/base-window.md

   `selection`, `menu`, `popover`, `sidebar`, `medium-light`, `ultra-dark`, `header`, `sheet`, `window`, `hud`, `fullscreen-ui`, `tooltip`, `content`, `under-window`, or `under-page`.
 See the [macOS documentation][vibrancy-docs] for more details.

-Adds a vibrancy effect to the browser window.
+Adds a vibrancy effect to the window.
 Passing `null` or an empty string will remove the vibrancy effect on the window.

 Note that `appearance-based`, `light`, `dark`, `medium-light`, and `ultra-dark` have been